amanraox/Cognitive-Document-LLM-Aggregator/readme.md

 ## Contributing
 ------------
 This repository is intended for educational purposes and does not accept further contributions.
-It serves as supporting material for a YouTube tutorial that demonstrates how to build this project.
+It serves as supporting material for students to demonstrate how to build this project.
 Feel free to utilize and enhance the app based on your own requirements.

 ## License
 -------
-The MultiPDF Chat App is released under the [MIT License](https://opensource.org/licenses/MIT).
+The Cognitive Document LLM Aggregator is released under the [MIT License](https://opensource.org/licenses/MIT).

 gifs:-